phetsims/phet-info/ide/idea/setup.md

 WebStorm and IDEA.
 But there may be differences between tools, or between versions.
 These instructions are intended to get you pointed in the right direction.
 If you notice errors or a need for clarification, please update this document.*

 1. Make sure that you have a checked out code base.
-Clone perennial manually, run `npm install`, and then `grunt sync-codebase`.
+Clone perennial manually, run `npm install`, and then `grunt sync`.
 3. Make a new project in the same directory where you cloned all git repos.
 When asked, create a "Static Web" module for the same directory (if in Intellij IDEA).
 4. Add your github credentials in `File > Settings > Version Control > Github`, and test your credentials with the